sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.89.11 =
+* Fixed: warning in PHP 8.1 from bug in WP urlencode_deep function

+= 2.89.10 =
+* Fixed: incorrect urlencoding in iframe

 = 2.89.9 =
 * Fixed: beter popup handling for markers inside KML files